Climate of Florida: Winter

 Fall foliage in North Central Florida.

 On average, Florida has the mildest winters in the continental United States.
-Average lows range from 65°F in Key West to nearly 41°F degrees in Tallahassee, while daytime highs range from 62°F in Tallahassee to 77°F in Miami.
+Average lows range from 65 F in Key West to nearly 41 F in Tallahassee, while daytime highs range from 62 F in Tallahassee to 77 F in Miami.
 Predominant tropical easterly winds across central and southern Florida keep temperatures warm during the winter.
 Occasional strong cold fronts move southward down the peninsula with freezing or near-freezing temperatures on a few nights into inland areas of central Florida every few years.
-A few times each decade, Miami might see a winter nightfall below 45°F. El Niño winters tend to be cooler due to increased cloud cover, but tend to have fewer freezes.
+A few times each decade, Miami might see a winter nightfall below 45 F. El Niño winters are cooler due to increased cloud cover but have fewer freezes.

 Although rare in south Florida, sub-freezing temperatures can happen and have large impacts.
-A field experiment in Key Largo Florida found that these cold climates reduced fruit removal by the Key Largo wood rat, slowing down the seed dispersal process most likely caused by these weather conditions.
+A field experiment in Key Largo Florida found that these cold climates reduced fruit removal by the Key Largo woodrat, slowing down the seed dispersal process most likely caused by these weather conditions.

 Five hardiness zones exist.
-USDA Zone 12A, the warmest zone found within the state, with average extreme annual lows between 50°F to 55°F, is found in the Dry Tortugas area.
-USDA Zone 11B, with average annual lows between 45°F and 50°F, is found between Key West and Marathon.
-USDA Zone 11A, with average annual lows between 40°F and 45°F, is found in the remaining Florida Keys, Miami Beach, and parts of downtown Miami.
-USDA Zone 10B, with average annual lows between 35°F and 40°F, is found in coastal South Florida and much of the Everglades.
-USDA Zone 10A, with annual average lows between 30°F and 35°F, is found in the rest of South Florida, and in certain coastal regions as far north as St. Petersburg on the western coast of the state, and roughly Vero Beach on the eastern coast of the state.
-USDA Zone 9B, with average annual lows between 25°F and 30°F, is found in interior Central Florida, continuing north towards Fernandina Beach.
-USDA Zone 9A, with average annual lows between 20°F and 25°F, is found along an area stretching from Ocala to Pensacola.
-USDA Zone 8B, the coolest zone found within the state, with average annual lows between 15°F and 20°F, is located in extreme northwestern Florida along the northern portions of Escambia, Santa Rosa, Okaloosa, Walton, and Holmes counties.
+USDA Zone 12A, the warmest zone found within the state, with average extreme annual lows between 50 F to 55 F, is found in the Dry Tortugas area.
+USDA Zone 11B, with average annual lows between 45 F and 50 F, is found between Key West and Marathon.
+USDA Zone 11A, with average annual lows between 40 F and 45 F, is found in the remaining Florida Keys, Miami Beach, Homestead, and parts of downtown Miami.
+USDA Zone 10B, with average annual lows between 35 F and 40 F, is found in coastal South Florida and much of the Everglades.
+USDA Zone 10A, with annual average lows between 30 F and 35 F, is found in the rest of South Florida, and in certain coastal regions as far north as St. Petersburg on the western coast of the state, and roughly Vero Beach on the eastern coast of the state.
+USDA Zone 9B, with average annual lows between 25 F and 30 F, is found in interior Central Florida, continuing north towards Fernandina Beach.
+USDA Zone 9A, with average annual lows between 20 F and 25 F, is found along an area stretching from Ocala to Pensacola.
+USDA Zone 8B, the coolest zone found within the state, with average annual lows between 15 F and 20 F, is located in extreme northwestern Florida along the northern portions of Escambia, Santa Rosa, Okaloosa, Walton, and Holmes counties.